4GeeksAcademy/Tailwind-CSS-project/prompt.md

-# Simple Prompt: Amethyst Neo Studio
+# Amethyst Neo Studio

-Hey!
-Please build a beautiful, modern, and highly visual dashboard for me.
+build a beautiful, modern, and highly visual dashboard for me.
 It should look very polished, with rounded cards, soft drop shadows, and a clean purple, white, and pink color palette.

 Use ONLY HTML and Tailwind CSS v4.
 No React, Vue, or heavy JavaScript.